 On 2 June 2016, the EITI Board agreed that the Niger's Validation under the 2016 EITI Standard would begin on 1 January 2017.
 This draft validation report follows on from a quality assurance review of the International Secretariat's initial assessment.
-The Validator agrees with the International Secretariat's preliminary assessment that seven EITI Requirements (1.1, 1.3, 3.1, 3.3, 4.7, 4.8 and 7.3) have been fully implemented with satisfactory progress.
+The Validator agrees with the International Secretariat's preliminary assessment that seven EITI Requirements (1.1, 3.1, 3.3, 4.7, 4.8, 5.1 and 7.3) have been fully implemented with satisfactory progress.
 The Validator also agrees with the Secretariat's identification of 21 Requirements were further work is required.
+However, the Validator's assessment is that requirements 4.2 and 4.4 should also be applied and scored as "no progress" and "inadequate progress" respectively.